tlwilliams895/lchs/src/chapters/introduction/in-book-practice.rst

 .. admonition:: Question

-      Multiple Answers: Click ALL that apply (try each of the options below).
+      Multiple Answers: Try clicking each of the options below.

       .. raw:: html